rmiravalles/ckaprep/Architecture_Installation_and_Configuration/Notes/Kubeadm.md

 ## Notes

-- Kubeadm does not install or manage kubelet or kubectl, so we need to ensure they match the version of the Kubernetes control plane you want kubeadm to install.
+- Kubeadm does not install or manage `kubelet` or `kubectl`, so we need to ensure they match the version of the Kubernetes control plane you want kubeadm to install.
 If we don't do this, there is a risk of a version skew occurring that can lead to unexpected, buggy behaviour.